-State TV: Iran reaches deals to release prisoners; US denies
+US denies Iran’s claims of prisoner, cash swap; UK downplays

 “Reports that a prisoner swap deal has been reached are not true,” Price said.
 “As we have said, we always raise the cases of Americans detained or missing in Iran.
 We will not stop until we are able to reunite them with their families.”

+Price did not elaborate.
+But Biden’s chief of staff Ron Klain told CBS’ “Face the Nation” that “unfortunately that report is untrue.
+There is no agreement to release these four Americans.”

+“We’re working very hard to get them released,” Klain said.
+“We raise this with Iran and our interlocutors all the time but so far there’s no agreement.”

 Tehran holds four known Americans now in prison.
 They include Baquer and Siamak Namazi, environmentalist Morad Tahbaz and Iranian-American businessman Emad Shargi.
-The state TV report did not immediately name the Iranians that Tehran hoped to get the in swap.

 State TV also quoted the official as saying a deal had been reached for the United Kingdom to pay 400 million pounds to see the release of British-Iranian woman Nazanin Zaghari-Ratcliffe.

-The office of Prime Minister Boris Johnson referred calls to the Foreign Office, which could not be immediately reached.
+British officials downplayed the report.
+The Foreign Office said that the country continues “to explore options to resolve this 40-year old case and we will not comment further as legal discussions are ongoing.’’

 Last week, Zaghari-Ratcliffe was sentenced to an additional year in prison, her lawyer said, on charges of spreading “propaganda against the system” for participating in a protest in front of the Iranian Embassy in London in 2009.